Learning Contracts and Internships

 A student must have an overall cumulative GPA of 3.3 to register for either course.
 If your GPA is just below 3.3, you may be allowed to register for COMP 691H provisionally.
 There is no leeway for COMP 692H.

 The focus of the first semester, COMP 691H, is on the research, and NOT on the writing of the thesis.
 The required deliverable of the course is a completion of enough of the research that the adviser is reasonably confident that the student will be able to successfully complete the honors thesis in the second semester.
 Part of the learning contract is an agreement on what will be accomplished for the student to be permitted to enroll in COMP 692H.
-In order to facilitate this evaluation, the student is required to write a summary of work accomplished and the student and adviser will meet with the Honors Coordinator (currently Don Porter) to review the progress.
+The student should review their progress with their advisor between the semesters to ensure they are on track for a strong thesis; in the event that a student is unlikely to have an acceptable thesis, it is better to simply not take 692H than to fail the defense.
+As part of the learning contract addendum for enrolling in 692H, the student is required to write a summary of the 691H milestones, which were accomplished, and any adjustments to the plan.

 The required deliverable of the second course, COMP 692H, is an honors thesis and defense.
 The honors thesis defense is a public meeting where the student presents their work and the committee, Honors Coordinator, and other invited faculty examine the student.
 The defense cannot be held before the thesis itself is completed.
 The defenses are expected to run for 20 minutes of presentation, 10 minutes of questions and answers, and additional time for closed sessions; we advise students and the committee budget an hour for a defense.